ecrin-github/mdrmine/README.md

 ## Data sources
 The data sources and their corresponding data files are defined in the `project.xml` file.

-See the [sources wiki](https://github.com/ecrin-github/mdrmine-bio-sources/wiki) for more details.
+See the [sources wiki](https://github.com/ecrin-github/mdrmine-bio-sources/wiki) for more details regarding the parsing and merging of the various sources.

 ## Requirements
 - `iptables -A ufw-user-input -p tcp -m tcp --dport 8080 -j ACCEPT` and `iptables -A ufw-user-input -p udp -m udp --dport 8080 -j ACCEPT` firewall rules on the webapp machine for Tomcat (running on 8080) to allow BlueGenes queries (e.g. user login)